mwyvr/wxo/README.md

     Clear Sky 2.5C ↖NNW 3.2km/

-Required additional parameters include where you live or what to see weather conditions for:
+Required parameters include where you live or what to see weather conditions for:

     -lat float